Pathfinder Platoon: Operations

-The present day Pathfinder Platoon has taken part in operations in Yugoslavia, Sierra Leone, Macedonia, Afghanistan and Iraq.
+The present-day Pathfinder Platoon has taken part in operations in Yugoslavia, Sierra Leone, Macedonia, Afghanistan and Iraq.

 In June 1999, they were part of Operation Agricola in Kosovo.
-The platoon provided reconnaissance and the forward air control of air assets, behind enemy lines, for NATO command several days prior to the main land offensive.
-Once NATO forces had entered Kosovo, the platoon were re-tasked to provide a defensive screen around Pristina International Airport prior to the arrival of the Russian forces.
+The platoon provided reconnaissance and the forward air control of air assets, behind enemy lines, for NATO command several days before the main land offensive.
+Once NATO forces had entered Kosovo, the platoon was re-tasked to provide a defensive screen around Pristina International Airport prior to the arrival of the Russian forces.

 Their next operation was Operation Palliser in Sierra Leone.
 The platoon deployed into Freetown on May 7, 2000, to assist the UNAMSIL efforts.
 Deployed around Lungi under the command of Sergeant Stephen Heaney, they were engaged by a Revolutionary United Front (RUF) force trying to capture the airport.
 The platoon, outnumbered 20 to one, fought throughout the night and repulsed the RUF, which suffered 20 dead without any loss to the platoon.
 For his actions during the engagement Heaney was awarded the Military Cross.

 In 2001 the Pathfinder Platoon deployed for Operation Essential Harvest in the Republic of Macedonia supporting the Special Air Service in mapping the National Liberation Army (NLA) positions.

 The platoon was deployed to the southern Afghan province of Helmand alongside the 3 Para Battle Group in 2006.
 The Pathfinders spent 52 days in the town of Musa Qal'eh and were engaged in fighting the Taliban for 26 of the 52 days.